Fuling Catholic Church

 Fuling Catholic Church is a Roman Catholic church located in Fuling District of the city of Chongqing, West China.
+Founded in 1861, the church has been subjected to the control of the state-sanctioned Catholic Patriotic Association since 1957.
 In the West, it's best known for the description given by Peter Hessler in his book River Town: Two Years on the Yangtze (2001).

 History

 The church was founded in 1861 by French missionaries.
 The church also had two French priests until the Communist Revolution; According to written sources, the church was converted into a sock factory by the Red Guards during the Cultural Revolution.
 The priest and the neighborhood, instead, assert that the church itself was just closed down and the sock factory was started in the buildings in front of the church.

-In 1981 the church reopened and on the first Sunday less than twenty nervous people went to Mass.
+In 1981 the church reopened and on the first Sunday about twenty people went to Mass.
 The church was renovated in 1991, as stated on the plaque next to the entrance of the church.